How Do You Prepare a Tablet Dosage?

 main and essential steps that have to be done during the preparation of tablets

-weighing, mixing, granulation process, screening the damp mass, drying, dry
+or during the methods of granulation include weighing, mixing, granulation process, screening the damp mass, drying, dry

 The